Skip to content

 they should be reported in the list of "errors" in the response and the request

-must fail without execution.
+must fail without _operation execution_.

 Typically validation is performed in the context of a request immediately before